 Kissel - Fruit Drink

 - 1 cup pitted Sour Cherries, fresh or frozen

 - 5-6 cups water

 - 3 tablespoons potato starch dissolved in ¾ cup cold water(or red wine)

 - 1 tsp vanilla extract

 Wash the berries and place them in a non-oxidizing pan.
 Cover with water, bring to boil and simmer for about 5-6 minutes.
 Strain through cheesecloth, then add sugar and mix well.
-Heat to boil, constantly removing the foam from surface.
+Heat to boiling, constantly removing the foam from the surface.
 To preserve the bright color and enhance the taste add lemon juice.

-Stir-in the potato starch dissolved in the cold water, and vanilla, cook stirring until just starts to boil.
+Stir in the potato starch dissolved in the cold water, and vanilla, cook stirring until just starts to boil.
 Cover the top with some sanding or just coarse sugar to prevent from film forming.

 In the bottom of the nice glasses or bowls put a few cherries or raspberries and pour the kissel on top.
 Serve it warm or chilled.